-- A.37.1 The Applicant shall provide OBM System documentation to support the requirements of this Specification. - A.37.2 This documentation shall, to the satisfaction of TCA: - a. document the OBM System and its components, cabling and their interfaces; and - b. describe critical operational, support and rectification processes. - A.37.3 This documentation shall be inclusive of, at a minimum: - a. installation procedures; - b. calibration procedures inclusive of calibration interval (refer to A.37.5); - c. operation procedures inclusive of a user and driver guideline; and - d. maintenance procedures.

-- A.37.4 The documentation referred to in A.37.3 shall allow an Authorised Person to document the installation, calibration and maintenance activities performed on an OBM System as follows:

-- a.
-ECU:

-- i.
-ECU ID;

-- i.
-VIN or, in the absence of a VIN, another unique identifier for the vehicle in which the ECU is installed;

-- iii.
-ECU software version and hardware version;

-- iv. date and time of the activity;

-- v. details of the activity performed; and

-- vi. identification of Authorised Person.
+- A.37.1 The applicant shall provide OBM system documentation to support the requirements of this specification. - A.37.2 This documentation shall, to the satisfaction of TCA: - a. document the OBM system and its components, cabling and their interfaces; and - b. describe critical operational, support and rectification processes. - A.37.3 This documentation shall be inclusive of, at a minimum: - a. installation procedures; - b. calibration procedures inclusive of calibration interval (see A.37.5); - c. operation procedures inclusive of a user and driver guideline; and - d. maintenance procedures. - A.37.4 The documentation referred to in A.37.3 shall allow an authorised person to document the installation, calibration and maintenance activities performed on an OBM system as follows: - a.
+ECU: - i.
+ECU ID; - ii.
+VIN or, in the absence of a VIN, another unique identifier for the vehicle in which the ECU is installed; - iii.
+ECU software version and hardware version; - iv. date and time of the activity; - v. details of the activity performed; and - vi. identification of authorised person.

 - b.
 MSU:

 - i.
-MSU ID;
+MSU ID:

 - ii.
 VIN or, in the absence of a VIN, another unique identifier;

 - iii. axle group location;

 - iv.
 MSU software version and hardware version;

 - v. date and time of the activity;

 - vi. details of the activity performed; and

-- vii. identification of Authorised Person.
+- vii. identification of authorised person.

-- A.37.5 The Applicant shall identify the calibration interval for the MSU based on, but not limited to the following:
+- A.37.5 The applicant shall identify the calibration interval for the MSU based on, but not limited to the following:

 - a. axle group;

 - b. use of vehicle;

 - c. malfunction; and

-- d.
-Axle Group Mass accuracy.
+- d. axle group mass accuracy.